-One member resigned from the Council on 22 May 2014.
-As a result, the biological industry has since not been represented on the Council.
+Two members resigned from the Council on 22 May 2014, and 13 December 2016.
+As a result, the biological and chemical industry has since not been represented on the Council.
+Furthermore, as the term of the current Council is ending, the dti has already initiated the appointment of the new Council.